VinayShetyeOfficial/certifications/README.md

 This repository is a categorized, verifiable archive of certifications earned across core areas of my software engineering profile: software engineering fundamentals, frontend development, Python, AI/ML, and UX design.

-Each certificate is stored as a PDF, organized by domain and provider, so recruiters, hiring managers, and collaborators can quickly verify coursework and certification milestones alongside my hands-on project portfolio.

 ---

 ## Highlights